zhajiahe/RagBackend/docs/pgvectorstore-migration.md

-# PGVectorStore Migration Guide
+# AsyncPGVectorStore Migration Guide

 ## Overview

-This project has been upgraded from the deprecated `PGVector` to the new `PGVectorStore` implementation in langchain-postgres v0.0.14+.
+This project has been upgraded from the deprecated `PGVector` to the new `AsyncPGVectorStore` implementation in langchain-postgres v0.0.14+.

 ## Key Changes